pramodboda/JavaScript-Roadmap-2020/14.Events/events.md

   //.. do something
 }
 ```

+> Note that IE8 and below did not support this, and instead used its own  `attachEvent()`  API.
+Keep it in mind if you need to support older browsers.

 ### Using  `addEventListener()`

 This is the  _modern way_.
 This method allows to register as many handlers as we need, and it’s the most popular you will find: